California and the federal government are providing broad assistance to small businesses and employers impacted by COVID-19. This includes:

 - Small Business Debt Relief for existing SBA borrowers

-- Federal small business stimulus programs like PPP, EIDL, and EIDL Advance
+- Federal small business stimulus programs like PPP and EIDL

 - Federal tax credits to small businesses for COVID-19 employee paid leave

 Employers can use the Employer Playbook for a Safe Reopening, which provides guidance for employers to help them plan and prepare for reopening their business and to support a safe, clean environment for workers and customers.
 The guidance and links in each section are provided to give employers the tools they need to open safely and mitigate risks associated with COVID-19.

 As workplaces reopen, employees will need both childcare support and workplace flexibility.
 It’s also important that employees with COVID-19 know they should stay home.
 Your sick leave policies need to support that.
 See more information on: